-- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system.

-- Start the engine and let it run warm.

-- Stop the engine and allow it to cool down.

-- When the engine is cool, check the coolant level in the radiator and, if necessary, add coolant.

-- Remove the cap of the compensating tank 3 and add coolant until the coolant level is up to the MAX mark.

-- Mount the cap of the compensating tank.
+- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Start the engine and let it run warm. - Stop the engine and allow it to cool down. - When the engine is cool, check the coolant level in the radiator and, if necessary, add coolant. - Remove the cap of the compensating tank 3 and top up the coolant level up to the MAXmarking. - Mount the cap of the compensating tank.

-- Fit the front spoiler. ( p.
+Fit the front spoiler. (\ p.
 91)